YallaCalculators

 3. ENBD Duo Credit Card

-ENBD Duo offers 5% rewards on groceries and dining, but requires AED 5,000 monthly spend to unlock the benefits.
+ENBD Duo offers 5% rewards on groceries, utilities, education and fuel (not dining), but requires AED 5,000 monthly spend to unlock the benefits.
 This is a conditional “free” card.

 ENBD Duo - Conditional Free